MainulDip/AssemblyStudy/Background.md

  - Can help prevent relative addressing

 * Page Table : When processor access memory, it consults a page table.
 Page table tells processor which physical address to use.

+### Logical Operators:
+* Bitwise AND (&): Both operand have to be 1 to produce 1.
+0 AND 0 = 0 , 1 AND 1 = 1, 1 & 0 = 0
+    0101 & 0011 = 0001 // 5 AND 3 = 1
+    0101 & 0100 = 0100 // 5 AND 4 = 4
+    0011 & 0100 = 0 // 3 AND 4 = 0
+* Bitwise OR: If at lest single operand is 1, it will generate 1

+* Bitwise NOT: Opposite of the given bit.
+0 becomes 1 and vise versa
+* Bitwise XOR: If both operand are no mach then the result will be 1, like, 1 XOR 0 = 1, 1 XOR 1 = 0.
+Used in Encryption, Reverse Engineering, or testing if both operand are same in which case it will return all 0s.

+### Programs:
+* Bytes stored on a disk.
+ - OS searches the path
+ - if program exists
+   - load into ram, allocate virtual memory which are mapped with the ram
+   - create process with PID (process ID)
+   - execute process
+   - OS handles resources : Disk IO, input, output, task switching

+### RISC (ARM) vs CICS (x86):
+* Reduced Instruction Set
+ - smaller op (operation) codes
+ - more instructions
+ - use less power
+* Complex Instruction Set
+ - larger op codes
+ - fewer instructions but complex
+ - power hungry
+ -